chamburr/modmail/web/content/features.md

-# Intuitive Dashboard
+# Intuitive Commands

-Check out our intuitive and feature-packed dashboard like no other.
-Not only can you play tracks and manage the queue, customizing the effects and settings are just at your fingertips too.
-Say bye-bye to old-fashioned commands!

-# Effects and Equalizer

-Fine tune all the fancy effects and the equalizer to make your music unique!
-Want to adjust speed or pitch?
-We've got you.
-Feeling in the mood for a little "Nightcore"?
-Be our guest!
-You can even manually adjust the equalizer!
+Our goal is to make the end-user experience as good as possible, be it the moderators or the users.
+No more fumbling to find that command you wrote down and instead, use our interactive help with the =help command!

+# Feature Rich

+We believe that a ModMail bot should not only fulfill the roles of relaying messages, it should also be packed with loads of other great features.
+A great example is our beautiful logs viewer which allows server moderators to read through the transcripts presented in a pleasing manner.

 # Reliable and High Quality

 With our revolutionary gateway implementation written in the fastest language in the world, we're proud to achieve absolute 100% uptime!
-Wyvor can bring you the top-notch sound quality, whenever you like and wherever you go!
+ModMail can help relay messages to and fro between your staff and users at any time!

 # Customizable Settings

 Adjust the settings to fit your server.
-Choose the modules a user can access, log player controls and announce the playing track with our advanced administration system.
-Prevent duplicated tracks and toggle the 24/7 mode too!
+Choose the who can access the tickets, the bot's prefix and even whether you want staff to reply anonymously!
+You can even move tickets out of its original category if you want!

 # Open Source